yuzuha48/Conbini/README.md

 # Conbini 🍙

-While it might seem strange, what I appreciate most about Japan is their convenience stores, known as "conbini."
-These establishments are not only widespread but consistently maintain a standard of cleanliness and offer a variety of affordable and delicious food options.
-Inspired by this, I developed an e-commerce platform that enables individuals outside of Japan to enjoy the conbini experience online.
+While it might seem strange, my favorite thing about Japan is their convenience stores, also known as "conbini."
+One can find a conbini on almost every corner, and these establishments consistently maintain a standard of cleanliness and offer a variety of affordable and delicious food options.
+I decided to develop an e-commerce platform that enables individuals outside of Japan to enjoy the conbini experience online.

 Customers can:
 - 🔍 search for a product and/or filter by category